Deebo Samuel Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- In his five matchups against the Rams, Samuel's 69 receiving yards average is 2.5 more than his over/under for Sunday's game (66.5).
+- Samuel's 69 receiving yards per game in his five career matchups against the Rams are 14.5 more than his over/under for Sunday's game.

-- Samuel, in five matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.

 - The 258.5 passing yards the Rams give up per game makes them the NFL's 23rd-ranked pass defense this season.